dineshcb28/dineshcb28/README.md

 **About :****

-Currently I'm working as an Associate Analyst at Accenture!!
+Currently I'm working as an Business Intelligence Analyst at EY!!

 A continuous Learner, with good knowledge of Data Analytics, Posses strong Data Visualization with hands on experience with latest technologies.